High-Dimensional Inference for Cluster-Based Graphical Models: Estimation of Cluster-based Graphical Models

 In this section we give the construction of the estimators of the cluster-average graph corresponding to $\bar{\bX}$.
 Specifically, we use the generic strategy outlined in the previous section in order to construct $n^{1/2}$-consistent and asymptotically normal estimators for each component $\bOmega^{*}_{t,k}$ of the precision matrix $\bOmega^{*}$, for $1\leq t<k\leq K$.
 For the estimation of each entry, the remaining $K(K+1)/2-1$ parameters in $\bOmega^{*}$ are treated as nuisance parameters.

-Since we observe $n$ i.i.d. samples of $\bX \in \RR^p$, if the clusters and their number were known, then we implicitly observe $n$ i.i.d. samples of $\bar \bX \in \RR^K$.
-To explain our method, we first assume that clustering is given, and then explain how to lift this assumption.
+Since we observe $n$ i.i.d. samples of $\bX \in \RR^p$, if the clusters and their number were known, then we would implicitly observe $n$ i.i.d. samples of $\bar \bX \in \RR^K$.
+A priori, the clusters are not known else this problem would simply reduce to the standard setting.
+However to explain our method, we first assume that clustering is given, and then show how to lift this assumption.

 Following our general principle, we would naturally tend to choose the negative log-likelihood function of the cluster-averages $(\bar \bX_1,...,\bar\bX_n)$ as the empirical risk function $Q_n(\bbeta)$ in (\ref{eqQn}).
 Along this line, \cite{jankova2014confidence} proposed the de-biased estimator for Gaussian graphical models.
 However, the inference requires the irrepresentable condition \citep{ravikumar2011high} on $\bS^*$, which can be restrictive.
 The alternative methods proposed by \cite{Ren2013,jankova2017honest} imposed the condition that the largest eigenvalue of $\bS^*$ is bounded.
 These technical conditions on $\bS^*$ are difficult to justify and can be avoided by using our approach.
 We propose to estimate each sparse row of $\bOmega^*$ as explained below.